· min · 2445

 endemic

-Looks like: Small robin-sized bird, brown-olive with streaked chest, travels in noisy groups.
+Looks like: a robin-sized bird, brown-olive with a streaked chest, traveling in noisy groups.

-Does this: Eats palm berries, spreads seeds, builds massive communal nests in royal palms - apartment buildings for birds.
-Each pair maintains their space.
-Nests last years, sometimes shared with other species.
+Does this: eats palm berries, spreads seeds, and builds massive communal nests in royal palms - apartment buildings for birds, where each pair keeps its own chamber.
+Nests last for years and are sometimes shared with other species.

-The cable car up Mount Isabel de Torres cuts through palm forest-watch for their massive stick nests as you climb.
-If you’re planning your first Dominican trip and taking the teleférico, those conspicuous nests in the palms are Cigua Palmera territory.
+The palm forest on Mount Isabel de Torres is full of them - watch for their big stick nests high in the palms.
+If you’re planning your first Dominican trip, those conspicuous nests are Cigua Palmera territory.

 Broad-billed Tody - The Tiny Showstopper